Skip to main content

 SKÁLD Claim Their Destiny With Striking Ørlǫg

 Ancient spirits come alive as SKÁLD extend an invitation into times long gone but not forgotten. Ørlǫg, coming September 25, 2026, is their first album via Napalm Records, and it is our destiny.
 As the Norns weave our future, this album is a fascinating passageway into our pristine origins and the consequences of our choices.
 Ten new songs as stepping stones, Ørlǫg is an offering to listen, to dwell, to reflect—and to find something within yourself previously unknown.
 SKÁLD don’t just play music, they awaken ancient ways.
 The atmospheric journey to claim direction starts within the dreamscapes of “Draumakona”, an expressive look at the female side of shamanic prophecy.
 The French band constructs their Nordic folk melodies to be particularly catchy, shifting powerfully between female lead singing and multilayered vocal arrangements to create an antiphony between individuum and community.
-Inspired by Skaldic poetry, SKÁLD use instruments fitting of the time: Ørlǫg is shaped by Nordic fiddles, different forms of ...
+Inspired by Skaldic poetry, SKÁLD use instruments fitting of the time: Ørlǫg is shaped by Nordic fiddles, different forms of harps and lyres, horns, kannels, and whistles, among others, as well as three lead vocalists to bring the arrangements to life.
+“Myrkviðr” picks up on the ...

 Lineup:

-Christophe Voisin Boisvinet – Percussion, Nordic Fiddles, Harp, Horn, Vocals, Programming
+Christophe Voisin Boisvinet - Percussion, Nordic Fiddles, Harp, Horn, Vocal, Programming

-Marti Ilmar Uibo – Percussion, Lyre, Kannel, Whistles, Jaw Harp, Vocals
+Marti Ilmar Uibo - Percussion, Lyre, Kannel, Whistles, Jaw Harp, Vocal

 Guillaume Levy - Irish Bouzouki, Citole, Gudok